GPBA Professional Training Standards for Breathworkers

 10. Ethos of the Training

-Recommended: Training is based on the ethos of adult education (an approach to training and education that is based on group work, a recognition that adults learn best by experience and therefore theoretical concepts are drawn from experience as much as possible rather than from lecture, a commitment to equality and empowerment, the trainer is more a facilitator of learning than a traditional style teacher/lecturer/guru, etc.).
+Recommended: Training is based on the ethos of adult education (an approach to training and education that is based on group work, a recognition that adults learn best by experience, and therefore theoretical concepts are drawn from experience as much as possible rather than from lecture; a commitment to equality and empowerment; the trainer is more a facilitator of learning than a traditional style teacher/lecturer/guru, etc.).

 11. Modules

-A Breathwork training should contain the following units of learning.
+MINIMUM AND ESSENTIAL criteria for the training of competent professional breathworkers.
+A breathwork training should contain the following units of learning.
 A unit of learning is a collection of topics that roughly fit together.
 This does not mean they have to be delivered together.
 Some topics can fit under several headings.
 These are offered as minimum requirements and do not preclude to adding to and expanding them if they so wish.
 They are not listed in any particular order and the order does not indicate any value judgment or priority.

 Required: Material from all nine Units are to be covered in the training.
 Suggested topics for this material are given.